Alexis Ohanian: Without Their Permission

 Ohanian published a book titled Without Their Permission: How the 21st Century Will Be Made, Not Managed on October 1, 2013, which ranked fourth on The Wall Street Journals best sellers list for Hardcover Business.
 Ohanian embarked on a five-month, 150-stop and 75-university tour to promote the book.

 Small Empires

 In the summer of 2013, Small Empires with Alexis Ohanian, a weekly online series focused on rising startups in New York City hosted by Ohanian, premiered on The Verge.
 The first season ran for nine episodes.
 The second season premiered in October 2014.

-Podcasts

-NYRD Radio
+NYRD Radio podcast

 On October 15, 2014, Ohanian launched the NYRD Radio podcast.
 Guests on the show have included Tim Ferriss, James Altucher, Carter Cleveland (founder of Artsy) and Cameron Russell.
 The podcast features a segment called Office Hours, in which aspiring entrepreneurs can apply to work through an idea with him.

-Upvoted

-On January 8, 2015, Ohanian released the first episode – listed as "Episode 0" – of Reddit's new podcast Upvoted, in which Ohanian delves deeper into real stories found on Reddit and talks to the users involved.
-Each week, the podcast focuses on a different story and features a guest around whom that story is centered.

-Business Dad

-From businessdad.initialized.com, January 2020: "In a new podcast from Initialized Capital, Alexis Ohanian (cofounder of Initialized + Reddit) opens this question up to some of the most successful men across business, sports, entertainment, and more, for candid conversations about what it means to be a father in today’s world and how they balance their careers and family."

-Other media

-Twitch (@AOC)

-Ohanian was featured on a livestream broadcast on January 28, 2021 on Twitch.
-The livestream was streamed on Alexandria Ocasio-Cortez's channel.
-The stream featured various other people like TheStockGuy and Alexis Goldstein.
-During the stream, guests spoke about their opinions on the GameStop short squeeze.